 Day Trip to Versailles by Bike

 Château de Versailles is one of the most famous castles near Paris, built in the 17th century as a hunting lodge for King Louis XIII.
-It was King Louis XIV, his son, who moved with his family and the royal court to Versailles and he undertook major works to transform it in a jewel of French Baroque Architecture and the most beautiful palace in the world.
+Years later, King Louis XIV, his son, moved to Versailles with his family and the royal court, and he undertook major works to transform the château into one of the most beautiful French castles.

 Why a Versailles Bike Tour is a Good Idea

 The Versailles Estate was built with traveling by horseback in mind, so the spread-out grounds are much more manageable on two wheels.
 A 30-minute hike on foot is cut down to five by bike, allowing you to see much more without wondering where the next bench is.

 Versailles by bike tour is easy!
 The Versailles Estate is totally flat, so you don’t need to be an experienced biker or super fit to enjoy a Versailles bike tour.

 If you are considering a Versailles by bike day tour, you can do it alone or with a guided tour.
 Go on reading for all the options:

 A Versailles by bike day tour from Paris always comes with bike rental, a knowledgeable guide, and skip-the-line access to Versailles Palace, Trianon Palaces, and the Queen Hamlet.

 After arriving at Versailles train station, the group usually goes to the market to buy some food for a picnic later by the canal.
 The tour finishes at the palace, where you will get an audio guide for a visit inside.
 You can tour the Palace at your own pace, as long as you wish, before heading back to Paris.

 A Versailles by bike day tour is a good idea.
 The guides know many stories about Versailles and its guests, and you can ask them as many questions as you want so the visit is more interactive.
 Also, they know when is the best time to visit each building to avoid crowds for a more pleasant visit.